-When the sugar solution comes to 320°F and the edges begin to take on an amber color, remove from heat and carefully pour a quarter of the cream and butter mixture into the sugar and swirl to incorporate.
-Be careful, the mixture will bubble up.
+- Once 320ºF (160ºC) is reached, remove from heat.
+Remove and discard rosemary sprig from cream mixture; carefully pour a quarter of the cream mixture into sugar syrup and swirl to incorporate.
+(Be careful, mixture will bubble up.)

 - Add remaining cream and butter mixture and stir to incorporate.
 Return pan to medium-high heat and cook, stirring frequently, until caramel reaches 240°F (115ºC) for softer caramels or 245ºF (118ºC) for chewier caramels, 5–10 minutes.